Blog

 Beautiful variety of colorful vibrant colorful plants in a backyard garden in Boise

 If you’re wondering how to select plants for your landscape, you’re in the right place.
-Maybe you’re trying to save money on a professional.
+Maybe you’re trying to save money on a professional by DIYing .
 Or maybe you want to beautify your landscape and just want to start small and add a few plants.
 Either way, knowing how to select plants for a landscape is a skill that will probably come in handy at some point in your life, so read on to become a master at plant selection to create beautiful landscapes!
 Environment There is a lot to take into account to determine if your plant can thrive in your environment, from the soil to the plant hardiness zone.
 But fret not, we’ll be guiding you through everything, starting with plant hardiness zones.
 Plant Hardiness Zone The United States Department of Agriculture (USDA) uses the average annual minimum winter temperaure to divide the US into zones.
 Each zone has a climate profile.
 So the first step to knowing your environment is to understand its climate by finding out which plant hardiness zone your area is in, so that you can better choose plants that will thrive in your region’s climate.
 Microclimate Of course, conditions will vary between the different areas inside a plant hardiness zone, and of course, your specific garden will have small differences from your neighbor’s garden.
 As such, it’s important to also consider your garden’s microclimate.
 First, observe the amount of sunlight your garden gets.
 Is there shelter nearby that blocks the sunlight out most of the time, or does your garden have sunlight throughout the day?
 It goes without saying that if your garden doesn’t get much sunlight, it’s best not to choose plants that need lots of sunlight, and vice versa.
 Next, while the temperature likely won’t deviate too much from your plant hardiness zone’s, if you’re near say, a body of water, it might mean your garden is cooler than normal.
 Finally, this is something only you can know, but some gardens just get more wind than others, and if that’s the case, you will want to ensure the plants you choose can withstand strong winds frequently.
 Soil Type

 Landscaping tools and equipment in wheelbarrows and bins, from Boise Landscaping Company